-It’s with great pleasure that we introduce you to Ben Munn, Managing Director of Flex Space at JLL, who’s been one of the main forces influencing the OfficeRnD product.
+It’s with great pleasure that we introduce you to Ben Munn, who spent years as Managing Director of Flex Space at JLL and has been one of the main forces influencing the OfficeRnD product.

-With over 20 years of commercial real estate experience, Ben has helped not only understand the state of our industry.
+With over 20 years of commercial real estate experience, Ben has helped shape how our industry thinks about flexible space.

 In this post, you will find Ben’s thoughts on the future of the flex space real estate industry.
-You’ll also learn why customer service will be an essential differentiator of successful flexible workspaces going forward.
+You’ll also learn why customer service is an essential differentiator of successful flexible workspaces.

 But first, let’s briefly introduce you to Ben and his experience.

-2021 Update: You can also check Ben’s most recent insights into the post-pandemic future of flex space market.
+You can also read our recap of the post-pandemic future of the flex space market.

 My career started in 1998 at Gensler, a big architecture and design firm.
 It was an amazing and fortuitous start to my career.